 What is the meaning of the word Zen?

 The word Zen is a transliteration of the Sanskrit word dhyana.
 It can be translated as meditation.
 Zen originated as a Mahayana Buddhist sect in the 6th century in China.
 The word Zen can refer to this Buddhist sect, to the meditation method practiced by this sect, to the experience and realization coming from this practice, to enlightenment which is the fruit of Zen practice, or to the way of life flowing from all of the above.
 Zen meditation and realization have to be differentiated from Zen Buddhism.
-The latter is a religious sect; the former is beyond any one particular religion.
+The latter is a religious sect; the former goes beyond any one particular religion.
 Indeed, Zen is the religion of no-religion and in its light religions can be truly themselves.
-Zen as practice and realization transcends every philosophy, ideology and ‘ism’ (monism, pantheism, nihilism, secularism,
+Zen as practice and realization transcends every philosophy, ideology and ‘ism’ (monism, pantheism, nihilism, secularism, humanism, etc.).
+It transcends both negation and affirmation, and grounds and authenticates every reality in its suchness and uniqueness.
+It is the death of the ‘old wo/man’ and the birth of the New Wo/Man, of the New Heaven and New Earth.
+However, Zen is not so much a theory but practice and action.
+It is practice with the master, with the sangha, and in daily life; body-mind-spirit practice; actualized in the in-between of self and others: One Action of the universe.

-To study the Buddha way is to study the self
+To study the Buddha way is to study the self.

-To study the self is to ‘forget’ the self
+To study the self is to ‘forget’ the self.

 To ‘forget’ the self is to be enlightened by the ten thousand things.